dgnilusha/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model:

 Neurons, Layers, and Activation Functions: We selected a neural network model with two hidden layers.
-The first hidden layer has 8 neurons with the ReLU activation function, and the second hidden layer has 5 neurons with the ReLU activation function.
+The first hidden layer has 80 neurons with the ReLU activation function, and the second hidden layer has 30 neurons with the ReLU activation function.
 The output layer has 1 neuron with the sigmoid activation function to produce binary classification results.
 We chose this architecture to balance complexity and model performance.

-Achieving the Target Model Performance: Our initial model achieved an accuracy of approximately 72.56%, which fell short of the target of over 75% accuracy. s
+Achieving the Target Model Performance: The initial model achieved an accuracy of approximately 72.56%, which did not meet the predefined target accuracy of over 75%.
+To improve model performance, we followed these steps:

 Steps for Increasing Model Performance:

-Summary:
-In summary, our deep learning model's performance, as it stands, did not meet the target accuracy of 75%
+1. Hyperparameter Tuning: We employed the Keras Tuner library to optimize hyperparameters, including the choice of activation function, the number of hidden layers, and the number of neurons in each hidden layer
+2. Hyperband Search: We used the Hyperband search strategy for hyperparameter tuning, aiming to find the best model configuration within a limited number of iterations.

+Results summary:

+After hyperparameter tuning, the best model achieved an accuracy of 72.70%.
+While this is an improvement over the initial model, it still falls short of the target accuracy of 75%.

+Further optimization or consideration of different model architectures and techniques may be required to meet the desired performance threshold.